estshorter/potential-field/README.md

-Python implementation of a local path planning algorithm using a potential field based on https://www.mhi.co.jp/technology/review/pdf/511/511040.pdf.
+Python implementation of the potential field method for a local path planning.

 Thanks to [Shunichi09](https://github.com/Shunichi09) for [work about DWA](https://qiita.com/MENDY/items/c96e112d6fa0d7e29029).